Standard test sieve

 Surface type: Woven wire mesh / perforated plate / electroformed mesh

-What is Standard test sieve?
+What is a Standard Test Sieve?

 What are the characteristics of Standard test sieve?